 2-Put the Line on By Spooling the Reel

 The next important step is to put a line or, in fishing terms, “spool the reel.”
 To spool the reel, open the bait and place the fishing line around the reel for once.
 Now you will have two pieces of line that are connected through the reel.
 Make a knot on the end of the line using two lines.
 You can make the standard overhand knot.
 With the remaining line, tie another knot.
 Now close the bail by cutting the line at 1/4th from the reel.

 It is essential to hold the line at least a foot away from the reel as it precludes the line from getting tangled.
 Keep on turning the reel to get your desired length for fishing.
 Most of the reels have line marks that help you to know the reel limit.

 Once you are done with spooling, it’s time to grab the line in one hand and bail in the other hand.
 Moving from bottom to top, pass the fishing line through rod guides.

 4-Time for Knotting

 It’s time to make the knot and attach the bail.
 A basic fish knot is enough for catching the fish.
-However, there are many other types, including but not limited to clinch knot, palomar knot, uni knot, etc. The type of knot you make depends on the kind of bait, line, and fish you plan to catch.
+However, there are many other types, including but not limited to clinch knot, Palomar knot, uni knot, etc. The type of knot you make depends on the bait, line, and fish you plan to catch.

 5-Set Drag Knob